 Fortunately, there are specific pre-employment tests available for just about every career skill out there, so you can have your applicants take these tests to determine if their skill level is where you need it to be before considering them further in your hiring process.

 This kind of testing can be cumbersome and add to the duration of the hiring process if done manually.
 Automating it is a better way to go forward.
 Plus, you don’t have to worry about bias playing a role in the evaluation since the results will be scored objectively based on the criteria you set forth.

 Here are a couple of skill-assessment platforms you can use:

-The best thing is that most skills assessment platforms can be easily integrated with your ATS; a streamlined tech stack for your hiring process.
+The best part is that most skill assessment platforms can be easily integrated with your ATS; a streamlined tech stack for your hiring process.

 Once you’ve tested a pool of applicants that you’re comfortable with and feel that your new employee is within the group, you can then prioritize your order of interviews by ranking the highest-scoring applicants first, before the others in the interview queue.